This document forms part of Acre’s Terms of Business for Recruitment Services provided in Europe.

 Interim Assignment Fees

-Our Assignment Fees shall be inclusive of; (i) the Contractor’s rate which shall include any applicable taxes, national insurance contributions, other statutory payments or benefits; and (ii) our margin calculated on the Contractor’s rate.
+Our Interim Assignment Fees shall be inclusive of; (i) the Contractor’s rate which shall include any applicable taxes, national insurance contributions, other statutory payments or benefits; and (ii) our margin calculated on the Contractor’s rate.

 Our margin is 25%.